On Love and Labor

 Critchley offers humor as the preferred form of sublimation in the face of disappointment, pain and boredom.
 I am willing to accept that love is committed masochism, something like the unconscious (karmic) arrangement of painful experiences in preparation for the inevitable.
 And maybe the will to be a moral citizen gets a big part of its force from the anxious craving to improve, or to feel inadequate before an infinite demand.
 But humor is not in my case, a strong enough incentive to overcome my “neoliberal motivational deficit,” powerful though it is, nor my terror of loving something that I know is going to die.
 Sometimes I need a stiffer drink.

 I hope to explore this later, but Kelley might be the counterpoint to my thoughts on the Withholding Exercise.
 Unless his work is pure theater, and he’s actually a pretty shy and modest man, he was after deep revelation.
 And maybe it’s enough to believe that he is sincere for it to function as a more public release valve.
 His work is unsettling because it unveils many of these social currencies, forms of mutual dependency, and circular economies of care cloaked in pageantry of one form or another, in which guilt and shame can be the most ubiquitous coinage.
 My ignorant and uneducated projection onto Mike Kelley is that he denied himself forms of sublimation that many of us survive on, suspecting that they were a nostalgic gateway to more insidious forms of self-deception.
+Or maybe he was just depressed, and his original brain came with a shut off feature.
+Some of us have those.

 Each stuffed animal could be considered a squandered, wayward love-dollar, quilted together into one big defunct currency.
 Beauty, like love, might be for Kelley a form of social manipulation designed to foster longings and attachments that are never meant to be satisfied, and only fuel consumption and the feeling of indebtedness.
 On the other hand, the piece is now worth lots of money.
 Its value as an art object, if money could buy love, might be enough to pay back at least some of those love hours.
 The piece is an emblem of social dysfunction and pathos, and works on the psychological level like a binge-purge cycle, gorging itself on 2nd-hand sweetness while avoiding the cost of attachment.
 But it works on the economic level like a symbolic savings account.
 It is strange and funny and odd to think that Kelley’s worry is worth six figures.
 Is the amount of money it is worth related to a broader level of worry on that particular topic?
 I wouldn’t assume that we are all concerned, as Kelley was, about the failures of the gift economy.
 Is the collector saying, “yes, I am worried about that too?”
 Or is he saying, “good, now I don’t have to worry about that because someone else did?”
 Or even, “I support Mr. Kelley in his important work of self-revelation and growth?”
 Or does he have a savvy dealer whispering in his ear about investment potential?